ABOUT NELLY SHIN

 Nelly Shin is Member of Parliament for Port Moody—Coquitlam, Anmore and Belcarra.
 Her election into the 43rd Canadian Parliament on October 21, 2019 makes her the first Korean-born Canadian MP in the House of Commons.

-Before entering politics, Nelly Shin was a high school teacher, missionary, and professional musician.
+Before entering politics, Nelly Shin was a high school teacher, outreach missionary, and professional musician.
 Her frontline experiences helping marginalized communities and individuals struggling with personal crisis have cultivated her people centred approach to politics with aspirations to restore families and bring longterm solutions to societal challenges.

 Her family immigrated to Canada from South Korea when she was five years old and ran a successful small business for over 25 years.
 Ms. Shin holds a B. Mus and B. Ed from the University of Toronto.